RichardKnop/go-oauth2-server/README.md

 ## Testing

-Many of the tests are functional so you need to have `sqlite` in order for the test suite to be able to create an in-memory database.
+I have used a mix of unit and functional tests so you need to have `sqlite` installed in order for the tests to run successfully as the suite creates an in-memory database.

 To run tests: